Why Venezuela?

 An adventure you'll talk about for a lifetime

-You might think the expedition to Angel Falls and back is only for seasoned explorers, adventurers, climbers?
-Actually, the truth is quite different.
-Anyone who can walk can manage both the abseiling and the jungle trek.
-No specialised prior training is required.
-What matters is the will and the ability to ignore the insidious inner voice that might start persuading you that this is beyond your capabilities.
-You’ll be surprised how vast they actually are.
+You might think that the expedition to Angel Falls and back is only for seasoned explorers, adventurers, or climbers?
+The truth is quite different.
+Anyone who can walk can handle both the rappel descent and the jungle trek.
+No specialized prior training is required.
+What matters is the will and the ability to ignore the treacherous inner voice that might start convincing you that this is beyond your capabilities.
+You'll be surprised how vast your potential truly is.

-Specifically, the abseiling over the abyss is completely safe and conducted under the guidance of exceptional professionals, and if you're not sure this is your thing - this year we’re offering an alternative programme without the extreme descent.
+Specifically, the rappel descent over the abyss is completely safe and performed under the supervision of exceptional professionals, and if you're not sure whether this is your thing - this year we offer an alternative program without the extreme descent.

 Is this journey meant for you?